matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ### Assumptions and existing specifications

-This change assumes the client (RP) knows what OIDC Provider (OP) it should use.
+This proposal assumes the client (RP) knows what OIDC Provider (OP) it should use.
 The OP discovery is defined in [MSC2965](https://github.com/matrix-org/matrix-doc/pull/2965).

 It also assumes the client (RP) is already known by the OIDC Provider (OP).
-The client registration process is defined in [MSC2966](https://github.com/matrix-org/matrix-doc/pull/2966).
+Clients may be "statically" registered with the OP or can make use of the "dynamic" client registration process defined in [MSC2966](https://github.com/matrix-org/matrix-doc/pull/2966).

-The goal of this MSC is not to explain how OAuth 2.0 works but rather what mechanisms of OAuth 2.0 RP and OP are expected to implement.
+The goal of this MSC is not to explain how OAuth 2.0 works but rather what mechanisms of OAuth 2.0 the homeserver (RS), client (RP) and OP are expected to implement.
 This is done to ensure interoperability between Matrix clients and Homeservers while ensuring that the login flow is secure.

 ### Client profiles